NFL controversies

-The National Football League (NFL) is the premier professional American football league in the United States, and is also one of the major North American professional sports leagues.
+The National Football League (NFL) is the premier professional American football league in the United States and the world, and is also one of the major North American professional sports leagues, and the largest sports league in the world by revenue.
 Controversies in the NFL include subjects such as questionable championship rulings prior to the creation of the NFL championship game in 1933, team relocation decisions, and criminal behavior by players.
 Many of the recent controversies have surrounded NFL Commissioner Roger Goodell, player conduct, and/or the league's role in player safety.

 1925 NFL Championship

 The 1925 NFL Championship, officially held by the Chicago Cardinals, has been the subject of controversy since it was awarded.
 Under the league rules during that time, the NFL title was automatically given to the team with the best record at the end of the season instead of having the winner be determined by a playoff tournament.
 There was an open-ended schedule during that season; although the final listed league games ended on December 6, teams could still schedule contests against each other through December 20 to make more money.

 The Pottsville Maroons were one of the dominant teams of the 1925 season, and after defeating the Cardinals on December 6, came away with the best record in the league.
 However, NFL commissioner Joseph Carr suspended and removed the Maroons from the NFL after they played an unauthorized exhibition game in Philadelphia, on the grounds that they had violated the territorial rights of the Frankford Yellow Jackets.
 The Cardinals played and won two more games against weak NFL opponents, giving them a superior record, and were awarded the title.

 Pottsville supporters argue that the suspension was illegitimate, and that the Maroons, who were reinstated the next year, would have had the superior record had they not been suspended.
 Others claim that Chicago was the legitimate champions based on the rules of the time.
 The NFL has investigated Pottsville's case on two occasions, both times upholding its decision that the Cardinals are the 1925 champions.